 Since summer has finally decided to appear in Boston, it’s about time for Brian and me to get our backyard ready for some serious summer entertaining.
 We have BIG plans to completely overhaul our yard in the fall but for now we have to make do with what we have.
 And what we don’t have – a patio.
 We do have a small deck, but it’s not big enough for a full outdoor dining set.

 What’s a girl to do?
 Once again I had the opportunity to partner with my favorite furniture and mattress company, Raymour & Flanigan– this time to bring you a Faux Patio Makeover!
+Note: if you don’t have a patio, you may be interested in these screened in porch decorating ideas instead.

 I say “faux” because this is in fact the only level piece of lawn in our entire back yard.
 It will one day be a patio and so I’m treating it as such right now.
 By the way – how spectacular are my rhododendrons?
 I wish they stayed in bloom all summer long!